By Treven Pyles

 There is no doubt that asbestos employment has declined substantially since 1973, when a record amount of 804,000 metric tons were consumed in the U.S. However, contrary to popular belief, asbestos is not entirely banned in the country.
 While a series of federal regulations limiting the use and preventing exposure is currently effective, certain applications of asbestos remain legal.
 Accordingly, a significant amount of asbestos is still exploited in the U.S. every year.

-The primary consumer of asbestos is the chlor-alkali industry, which accounted for nearly 100% of asbestos use during 2016.
+The primary consumer of asbestos is the chlor-alkali industry, which accounted for nearly 100% of asbestos use during 2018.
 Nevertheless, asbestos consumption will most likely continue to decrease in the United States, since more and more companies within this industry are turning to non-asbestos diaphragms for the production of chlorine and sodium hydroxide.
-Brazil was the main provider of asbestos in 2016, followed by Russia.
+However, an unknown amount of asbestos in the form of products such as brake materials, asbestos-cement pipe, tile and wallpaper products, and rubber sheets for gaskets continues to be imported, according to the US Geological Survey Report.

 On December 10, 1966, attorney Ward Stephenson filed the first asbestos products lawsuit on behalf of Claude Tomplait, a former insulator from Beaumont, Texas who developed asbestosis as a consequence of occupational asbestos exposure.
 After having been diagnosed with asbestosis in July of that year, Mr. Tomplait decided to take legal action against eleven asbestos manufacturers to whose products he had been exposed on the job.
 Some of the companies listed as defendants were Fibreboard, Johns-Manville, and Owens Corning Fiberglas.
 The case went to trial on May 12, 1969, but the verdict was unfortunately returned in favor of the defendants the following week.